-With kilns fueled primarily by fossil fuels and materials mined from the earth, it is challenging to have a sustainable pottery practice.
+Using materials mined from the earth and kilns fueled primarily by fossil fuels, it is challenging to have a sustainable pottery practice.
 But there are definitely things that can be done to lessen your impact.

 In this post, an excerpt from the Ceramics Monthly archives, Maggie Furtak gives some very practical advice for those who are hoping to build a more sustainable pottery studio.
 What’s great is that these ideas not only lessen your environmental impact, they also save you money! –Jennifer Poellot Harnetty, editor.